 A number of pieces of external code are included in the Exim distribution.

-Support for the cdb (Constant DataBase) lookup method is provided by code contributed by Nigel Metheringham of (at the time he contributed it) Planet Online Ltd. which contains the following statements:
+Support for the cdb (Constant DataBase) lookup method is provided by code contributed by Nigel Metheringham of (at the time he contributed it) Planet Online Ltd. The implementation is completely contained within the code of Exim.
+It does not link against an external cdb library.
+The code contains the following statements:

 Copyright © 1998 Nigel Metheringham, Planet Online Ltd

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 This code implements Dan Bernstein’s Constant DataBase (cdb) spec.
 Information, the spec and sample code for cdb can be obtained from http://www.pobox.com/~djb/cdb.html.
 This implementation borrows some code from Dan Bernstein’s implementation (which has no license restrictions applied to it).